AdobeDocs/marketo-measure.en/help/introduction-to-marketo-measure/overview-resources/marketo-measure-framework.md

 >
 >For instructions on how to add the Marketo Measure JS, [click here](/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script.md).

-Marketo Measure’s JS captures data from web visits (including anonymous web visits), general traffic/page navigation, content downloads, and form submissions.
+Marketo Measure's JS captures data from web visits (including anonymous web visits), general traffic/page navigation, content downloads, and form submissions.
 This data is pushed into your CRM and each marketing interaction is displayed as a touchpoint.

 ## CRM Integrations {#crm-integrations}